 Get regular exercise

 A large-scale trial in a select population found evidence that SHBG can be increased through exercise.
-The study looked at women who were postmenopausal, overweight, and previously sedentary.
-The year-long exercise intervention included 150 to 225 minutes of aerobic exercise per week.
+The study looked at women who were postmenopausal, mostly overweight, and previously sedentary.
+The year-long exercise intervention included an average of 178 minutes of aerobic exercise per week.

 Research on women over age 60 indicates that having two or more cups of regular caffeinated coffee a day is associated with higher SHBG concentrations.